GurpreetChugh/deep-learning-challenge/Readme.md

 ### Recommendation

-We recould re-look at training data to include more relevant features as to the business experience of the applicant, stage of the venture (early stage, growth etc).
-We should also evaluate the performance of other binar classifiers such as Logistic Regression, SVM, Ensemble trees etc and compare their performance to choose the model wih best performance
+We could re-look at training data to include more relevant features as to the business experience of the applicant, stage of the venture (early stage, growth etc).
+We should also evaluate the performance of other binary classifiers such as Logistic Regression, SVM, Ensemble trees etc and compare their performance to choose the model with best performance